 Please remember Isaac in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.

 Isaac lives on the plains of Sironko, home to approximately 25,600 residents.
 Typical houses are constructed of dirt floors, wood or mud walls and thatched roofs.
 The primary ethnic group is Bagisu and the most commonly spoken language is Lumasaba.

-The regional diet consists of maize, beans, bananas, beef, greens and millet.
+The regional diet consists of maize, beans, bananas, beef, green vegetables and millet.
 Common health problems in this area include malaria, coughs and HIV/AIDS.
 Most adults in Sironko work as subsistence farmers and earn the equivalent of $30 per month.
 This community needs scholastic materials, income-generating activities and tuition assistance.

-Your sponsorship allows the staff of Sironko Child Development Center to provide Isaac with Bible studies, medical screenings, nutritious food, games, picnics, counseling, vocational training, computer education, life skills training, career guidance, knitting lessons and academic support.
-The center staff will also provide health education, positive parenting seminars, trainings and adult literacy programs for the parents or guardians of Isaac.
+Your sponsorship allows the staff of Sironko Child Development Center to provide Isaac with Bible studies, medical screenings, nutritious food, games, picnics, counseling, vocational training, computer education, vocational skills training, career guidance and academic support.
+The center staff will also provide health education, positive parenting seminars and adult literacy programs for the parents or guardians of Isaac.

 Straddling the equator, Uganda has a diverse terrain with plains, forests, lakes, swamps and mountains.
 Much of the south is forested and most of the north is grassland.
 The country's high altitude moderates the tropical climate.
 The population is largely rural; its density is highest in the south.